Barrister and Solicitor, Heritage Law

 “AUT is a university that adapts with the changing world, keeping its education current and practical, and preparing students well for real-life law work.
 I also appreciated that the AUT Law School has a strong focus on legal writing and the writing of legal advice, which is highly valuable for the work I do every day.”

 Opportunities to practise your skills

 “Getting involved in the student community was a great part of university life because everyone knew everybody, including the lecturers who were often willing to offer a hand.
 While I was at AUT, I co-founded the AUT Mooting Society, as well as the Malaysian Students’ Association at AUT.
-I’m also proud of being elected administrative vice president of the AUT Law Students’ Society and being awarded the title of AUTSA’s Administrator of the Year in 2016.”
+I’m also proud of being elected administrative vice president of the AUT Law Students’ Society and being awarded the title of AuSM’s Administrator of the Year in 2016.”

 Another highlight for her was being able to practise her skills during the many competitions for law students.

 “I represented AUT in the senior moot at the annual New Zealand Law Students’ Association National Conference in 2016, and was runner-up in the Top Mooter Competition run by the AUT Mooting Society.
 Thanks to my exposure to mooting at AUT, I learned to advocate for clients, and also gained confidence in court etiquette.
 These are all invaluable skills in my career now.”